Freshdesk vs HubSpot: Which service software is right for you in 2026?

 What is Freshdesk?

 Freshdesk is, first and foremost, a dedicated customer support tool.
 It’s part of the Freshworks family of products, but its main job is to be a top-notch helpdesk.
-It’s loaded with features for ticketing, managing conversations across different channels, and boosting agent productivity.
-Think of it as a specialized tool, built from the ground up for support teams who need a focused system to handle customer issues, fast.
+It's loaded with features for ticketing, managing conversations across different channels, and boosting agent productivity.
+It is a specialized, mature platform built from the ground up for support teams who need a powerful and reliable system to handle customer issues.

 What is HubSpot Service Hub?

 HubSpot Service Hub is a single piece of a much larger puzzle: the HubSpot CRM platform.
-Its biggest selling point is how tightly it works with HubSpot’s other tools for marketing, sales, and content.
-It’s built for businesses that want a single view of every customer interaction, from the first time they saw an ad to their most recent support ticket.
-It connects all the dots across the entire customer journey.
+Its biggest selling point is how tightly it works with HubSpot's other tools for marketing, sales, and content.
+It's built for businesses that want a single view of every customer interaction, from the first time they saw an ad to their most recent support ticket.
+It is a mature, reliable platform that connects all the dots across the entire customer journey, making it a favorite for teams that value a unified ecosystem.

 Core features showdown: Freshdesk vs HubSpot